Skip to Content

 “Yes, we welcome you, but, as long as you do not show it obviously in public because we have families with children staying here…”

-The hotels that replied in this manner include “The Rembrandt Hotel” in Bucharest and “Hotel Aro in Brasov” – our warning to you, avoid!!!
+The hotels that replied this way include “The Rembrandt Hotel” in Bucharest and “Hotel Aro in Brasov” – our warning to you is to avoid!!!

 The hotels we listed in our gay guide to Bucharest we can attest to are gay friendly and welcoming to LGBTQ travelers.
 These include “The Mansion Boutique” and “Hotel Trianon” – both in Bucharest.
 Otherwise, be sure to check reviews thoroughly before making any reservations, and make sure you contact them first to ask if they’re ok to host a gay couple.

-Overall, the big cities across Romania are making huge strides towards equality, particularly in Bucharest and Cluj.
+The big cities across Romania are making huge strides towards equality, particularly in Bucharest and Cluj.
 Bucharest, in particular, has a vibrant Old Town with a small gay scene, with bars like Control, and Q Club.
 Over in Cluj, a small city, but with a large student population, there’s a young, trendy, hip vibe.
-Cluj's gay scene is dominated by the super talented drag artist and LGBTQ activist, Lucian Dunăreanu, who organizes the “Gay Film Nights” and owns Cluj's main gay bar, Delirio.
+Cluj's gay scene is dominated by the super-talented drag artist and LGBTQ activist, Lucian Dunăreanu, who organizes the “Gay Film Nights” and owns Cluj's main gay bar, Delirio.

 In terms of public displays of affection, we recommend avoiding this in Romania, unless you’re in a gay friendly environment.
 Society is still very conservative and extremely religious here.